AgaMiko/academic-kickstart/content/authors/arkadiusz-kwasigroch/_index.md

 ---
 # Info

-Arkadiusz Kwasigroch is a researcher from Gdańsk University of Technology.
-We work together in one team.
-He is interested in following fields: deep learning, python and computer vision.
+Arkadiusz Kwasigroch is a machine learning researcher at a Gdańsk University of Technology.
+His main interests include deep learning and computer vision.

 [**Click here to visit his website**](https://akwasigroch.github.io/)